 However, after porting telephone number to Rapid Broadband, the customer must submit a NDD form to rapid Broadband if they wish to maintain their telephone number on the Eircom phone directory.
 This form is available to download from our Website.
-Rapid Broadband has taken every care to provide an efficient phone service, including not least, priority of phone traffic throughout our Network, porting of numbers from other providers and submission of phone numbers to the National Directory Database for inclusion in the Eircom Phone Directory.
+Rapid Broadband has taken every care to provide an efficient phone service, including not least, priority of phone traffic throughout our Network, porting of numbers from other providers and submission of phone numbers to the National Directory Database for inclusion or exclusion in the Eircom Phone Directory.
 Rapid Broadband to the fullest extent permitted by law, fully disclaim and assume no responsibility or liability (and shall in no event have any liability in respect of) any loss or damage whether direct, indirect, special, consequential or otherwise caused by use of the Rapid Phone Service, porting of number from or to other service providers or from incorrect or omitted telephones numbers, incorrect or omitted wording.

 1.5 Rapid Phone – Geographical Numbers

 Customers who port (transfer) their current number (021,023,026,028) from a PSTN Landline (i.e Eircom, Perlico, etc) to Rapid Broadband’s phone service, can in the future port their number back to another provider.